Ruth L. Kirschstein National Research Service Award (NRSA) for Individual Predoctoral Fellows (F31)

 The NCI Ruth L. Kirschstein NRSA for Individual Predoctoral Fellows (F31) Award supports promising doctoral candidates who will perform dissertation research and training for a PhD degree in a scientific health-related field relevant to the mission of the NCI during the tenure of the award.
 NCI encourages applicants to submit applications during the first three years of doctoral training to ensure that at least one year of dissertation-stage research training will remain at the time of award.

 NCI requires a clear cancer focus in graduate research training.
-The primary sponsor must be the Principal Investigator (PI) of an R01, or R01-like, peer-reviewed cancer-focused research grant at the time of application.
-For the NCI F31 award, R01-like research funding includes peer-reviewed research grants from other federal sources and private foundations with a duration of at least 3 years with a minimum of $150,000 direct costs per year.
+The primary sponsor must be the Principal Investigator (PI) of an R01, or R01-like, peer-reviewed cancer-related research grant at the time of application.
+For the NCI F31 Award, R01-like research funding includes peer-reviewed research grants from other federal sources and private foundations with a duration of at least 3 years with a minimum of $150,000 direct costs per year.
 The primary sponsor is expected to maintain such grant support during the project period.
 Grants under a no-cost extension do not qualify.

-|Foreign Nationals and Student Visas||Not eligible for this award|
+|Foreign Nationals with Student Visas||Not eligible for this award|

 |Degree/Academic Appointment||Predoctoral Fellows|